bitquan/toolspace/ops/ci/notes/fix-ci-google-sign-in-dart-sdk-mismatch.md

 # All .github/workflows/*.yml with Flutter
 - uses: subosito/flutter-action@v2
   with:
-    flutter-version: '3.35.5'  # or latest stable with Dart 3.7.0+
+    flutter-version: "3.35.5" # or latest stable with Dart 3.7.0+
-    channel: 'stable'
+    channel: "stable"
 ```

 **Pros:**

 - Access to latest packages
 - Future-proof

 **Cons:**

 - More disruptive
 - Potential breaking changes
 - Must test entire app